 The top ranked offering fencing sport private schools in Connecticut include Hopkins School, Sacred Heart Greenwich, and Watkinson School.

-The average acceptance rate is 64%, which is lower than the Connecticut private school average acceptance rate of 70%.
+The average acceptance rate is 70%, which is same as the Connecticut private school average acceptance rate of 70%.

 33% of private schools offering fencing sport in Connecticut are religiously affiliated (most commonly Catholic).